chef-boneyard/chef-server-cluster/README.md

 64 bit Ubuntu 14.04

-Other platforms will be added in the future according to the platforms that CHEF supports for Chef Server 12.
+Other platforms may be added in the future according to the platforms that CHEF supports for Chef Server 12.

 ### Cookbooks: